The Power Of Practice In Learning

 By doing the behaviors correctly in the room, you set up your participants for ongoing success after the workshop ends.

 Practice is the way we all get better at things.
 So make sure you honor the power of practice by building it into your workshop design.
-One of my favorite products for empowering practice and driving real behavior change is called Practice.xyz.
+One of my favorite products for empowering practice and driving real behavior change is called Practice.xyz (now Bridge).
 It’s a patented applied learning platform and methodology that uses video to create a culture of practice, peer assessment, and coaching.

 JOIN OUR COMMUNITY